 So if the entity trying to foreclose is not your original lender and instead it is a “Trustee” like Deutsche Bank, Bank of New York Mellon with a long named attached to their name it means your loan was allegedly securitized.
 The question (and it is a big question) is whether the parties responsible for the “securitization” complied with the rules and regulations expressed by the trust documents as well as state law of where the trust was created.
 In Glaski it was New York law that applied and the Court held that if they failed to comply with the law and the assignment to the trust was void, that Bank of America as Trustee had no legal right to initiate the foreclosure, hence the wrongful foreclosure claim.

-At the Law Offices of Jason W. Estavillo we are well versed in fighting the banks.
+At the Estavillo Law Group we are well versed in fighting the banks.
 If you are facing a foreclosure, please contact us for a free consultation to discuss your case.